-World’s oldest dog, according to Guinness, celebrates 31st birthday
+World’s oldest dog celebrates 31st birthday, according to Guinness World Records

-The world’s oldest dog recently celebrated his 31st birthday, according to the Guinness Book of World Records.
+CONQUEIROS, Portugal (AP) — The world’s oldest dog recently celebrated his 31st birthday, according to Guinness World Records.

-Bobi, a purebred Rafeiro do Alentejo, a breed of Portuguese dog, celebrated during a party Saturday at his home in the rural Portuguese village of Conqueiros, where has lived his entire life.
+Bobi, a purebred Rafeiro do Alentejo, a breed of Portuguese dog, celebrated during a party Saturday at his home in the Portuguese village of Conqueiros, where has lived his entire life.

 More than 100 people attended the “very traditional” Portuguese party, owner Leonel Costa said.